huntermonk/huntermonk.github.io/_posts/2017-2-1-storyboard-commits.md

 categories: jekyll update
 ---

-One annoying part of using storyboards is merge conflicts.
-The conflicts are exarcebated by the fact that each time you look at a storyboard, it changes.
+An annoying part of using storyboards is dealing with merge conflicts.
+Merge conflicts are handled by looking at the XML, not the actual views, so it's hard to tell which changes to make.

+Also, each time you _look_ at a storyboard, it changes.

-You can help avoid conflicts by only committing the changes you actually need.
+You can avoid conflits by only committing changes that you need.

-To do that in Xcode while committing, just select the check/cancel button on the commit.
+To partially commit in Xcode, just select the check/cancel button on the commit.
 Like this:

 ![Storyboard commit](/img/storyboard-commit.gif)

-Leave it checked for the changes you actually want, and uncheck everything else.
+Tick the checkmark for changes you want, and uncheck everything else.

-I hope that helps.